 He tossed the book to himself and before it fell into his hands it was gone, back neatly in Tabitha's lap.
 Even as they realized the book was gone, they were noticing Siesta standing on the stage, her hands folded in front of her.

-"Count Mott, the former palace messenger and enemy to all women everywhere, was a lecherous man who used his status of nobility to lord himself over commoner women like Siesta here, with no one really able to protest this simply because of his power in status, connection, and if that failed, magic."
+"Count Mott, the former palace messenger and enemy to all women everywhere, was a lecherous man who used his status of nobility to lord himself over commoner women like Siesta here, with no one really able to protest this simply because of his wealth, influence, connection and, if those failed, magic."

 Ryan smirked some.
-"He felt, that since none had opposed him with any difficulty before that it was his unalienable right to do as he saw fit with those below him.
+"He felt, that since none had opposed him with any difficulty before, that it was his unalienable right to do as he saw fit with those below him.
 Who did he have to fear?
-Higher nobility who could not care less for what he did with the dirt that was even further below than him?
+Higher nobility who could not care less for what he did with the dirt who were even further below than him?
 The Royal Family who didn't want to cause a scene or were blind to his corruption?"

 The Musketeers all looked to one another, sharing bitter nods about Count Mott and his attitude towards them.
 Agnès relaxed somewhat, but still had her pistol and rapier secured in her grip, ready to draw.

 "That is arrogance, and it is something that all of you should well and truly fear."
 Ryan looked back at Louise, briefly.
-"Thinking that because you're powerful or that you have power that you're unstoppable causes you to miss the big picture and the gravity of your situation.
-Count Mott, had he known what he was against that day, would've never chosen to bait me into a fight for Siesta.
-However, none of you should ever put yourselves into that kind of situation."
+"Thinking that because you're powerful or that you have power, that you're unstoppable causes you to miss the big picture and the gravity of your situation.
+Count Mott, had he known what he was against that day, would've never chosen to bait me into a fight for Siesta."

 On the other side of the school, Fouquet of the Sand drifted down from a window and set down into a kneel.
 Concentrating, she unleashed a spell into the grassy ground below.